Is life with Friedreich’s Ataxia just one long funeral? or can it bless us with a unique outlook?

-My diagnosis of Friedreich’s Ataxia at fifteen changed everything.
-I was told I would be fortunate to survive into my thirties.
+Beginning with my diagnosis of Friedreich’s Ataxia in 1992, I have felt closer to death.
+Just fifteen, I was told I would be fortunate to survive into my thirties.
 This was the prevailing wisdom at the time, but I wondered what ‘surviving’ meant.
 That gave me 20 years of ‘life’ to look forward to.
-It took me some time to grieve before I realised the importance of living in the moment and self-belief and got on with living my life.
+It took me that time to grieve before I worked out the importance of living in the moment.

 Deep in denial, I was able to go to University, get married and work without major reminders of my disability and my own mortality – until 2008, when my Wife and I made the decision to become parents in 2008.
 I talk about having to confront my own mortality in my blog about choosing to become a parent.
 Our wonderful children were born in 2009 and 2014.